emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

-# Connect to the Deployment with MQTT X
+# Use MQTT X to Test Connection

 This article will introduce using MQTT X as an MQTT client testing tool to connect the deployment of EMQX Cloud.